Accessibility Glossary

 • Systems must berobust work

-It promotes participation, self-determination and equality.
-It also benefits older people, children and people in temporary situations (e.g. with a broken arm).
+It promotes participation, self-determination, and equality.
+It also benefits older people, children, and people in temporary situations (e.g. with a broken arm).
+By focusing on TYPO3 Accessibility, websites can become more inclusive for everyone.
+TYPO3 Accessibility Checker makes it easy to find and fix any issues, ensuring a better experience for all users.